Camberwick Green, Trumpton and Chigley

 Pic 2

-But when we return to the scene a little later on,someone's had the chainsaw out.
+But when we return to the scene a little later on,someone's been at work with the chainsaw.

 Below right

-That drunken bush incident is particularly amusing in real time actually.
-And well worth a look if you can be bothered.
+That drunken bush is particularly amusing in real time actually - well worth a look if you can be bothered.

 And it's also more proof -as if it were needed- that Stop Motion animation may well a fantastic medium but it isn't very forgiving when you're as pushed for time as the Trumptonshire team were.